brutasse/django-ratelimit-backend/README.rst

 attempts are stored in the cache for 5 minutes and IPs with more than 30 failed login attempts in the last 5 minutes are blocked.

-The numbers (30 attempts, 5 minutes) can be customized.
+The numbers (30 attempts, 5 minutes) as well as the blocking strategy can be customized.

 * Authors: Bruno Renié and `contributors`_